sharepointoscar/devopsoscar.github.io/_posts/2019-04-22-using-tekton-pipelines-in-jenkins-x-part-1.md

 The next thing that happens, is that our change is now in our `staging` environment.

+## Working with a Java Application
+On our post we focused on putting a **NodeJS** application through CI/CD.
+Many folks use Java.
+There aren't many differences in the process.
+To show you how this may work, we will create a Java application based on the appropriate [Jenkins X QuickStart](https://jenkins-x.io/commands/jx_get_quickstarts/#jx-get-quickstarts)

+### Create a Java App based on a QuickStart
+To create our application, we execute the following command on our terminal.

+{% highlight bash %}
+ >$ jx create quickstart

+ Using Git provider GitHub at https://github.com
+?
+Git user name? sharepointoscar

+About to create repository  on server https://github.com with user sharepointoscar ?
+Which organisation do you want to use? jenkins-oscar ?
+Enter the new repository name:  javaApp

+Creating repository jenkins-oscar/javaApp
+? select the quickstart you wish to create spring-boot-http-gradle Generated quickstart at /Users/omedina/git-repos/javaApp
+### NO charts folder /Users/omedina/git-repos/javaApp/charts/spring-boot-http-gradle
+Created project at /Users/omedina/git-repos/javaApp

+The directory /Users/omedina/git-repos/javaApp is not yet using git ?
+Would you like to initialise git now?
+Yes
+?
+Commit message:  Initial import

+Git repository created
+selected pack: /Users/omedina/.jx/draft/packs/github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/packs/gradle

+modified the helm file: /Users/omedina/git-repos/javaApp/charts/javaapp/values.yaml replacing placeholders in directory /Users/omedina/git-repos/javaApp app name: javaapp, git server: github.com, org: jenkins-oscar, Docker registry org: jenkins-oscar skipping directory "/Users/omedina/git-repos/javaApp/.git" Pushed Git repository to https://github.com/jenkins-oscar/javaApp

+{% endhighlight  %}
+### Making Code Changes

+### Pipeline Runs

 # Conclusion
 We have walked through the process of importing an existing app, putting it through initial CI/CD and then adding custom Tekton Pipeline Steps.
 On our next post, we will go through **overriding** some or all of the steps.